-But the forward stroke gets overlooked when people are learning because it seems like a no-brainer, and because the focus is usually (understandably) on running harder stuff instead of focusing on a technique that we tend to think we nailed on the first day.
+But the forward stroke gets overlooked when people are learning because it seems like a no-brainer, and because the focus is usually on running harder stuff instead of focusing on a technique that we tend to think we nailed on the first day.

-Michele Ramazza's Forward Stroke Video
+Michele Ramazza's Forward Stroke Video Rocks

 This video by slalom kayaker and creekboat racer Michele Ramazza is fantastic.
 I've posted it on here twice before but some people haven't seen it so I'm posting it again.
-I wish I had watched this my first day kayaking instead of 6 years into it.
+I wish I had watched this my first day kayaking instead of six years into it.

 ** Notice how much he uses his feet and legs to propel the boat forward.
 This is super important - paddling is almost not so much about the arms as it is about torso and pelvis, which translates to the legs.
 I find that when I'm in the groove and paddling strong it's partly because I'm remembering to imagine my boat as a missile propelled forward by my feet.

 Also the part about paddling with your torso and rotating from your pelvis is golden - your arms are far weaker than your torso and core muscles, which is why learning to use your torso and core creates a far stronger and more sustainable paddling style.

-He goes into a lot of detail here but please don't get overwhelmed - I think two of the top concepts to take away in the beginning are how to paddle with your torso and pelvis, and using your feet to deliver propulsion.
+He goes into a lot of detail here but please don't get overwhelmed - I think two of the top concepts to take away in the beginning are how to paddle with your torso and pelvis, and using your legs to deliver propulsion.
 Trust me, you can paddle for years without having anyone point this out to you, and it will make a huge difference.